bravo3/orm/docs/EntityDefinitions.md

 Defines the property as a field in the table.

 * **type**: (string) Field type: int, string, decimal, bool, datetime, *classname*
-* name: (string) Field name when serialised in the database, will use the property name if ommitted
+* name: (string) Field name when serialised in the database, will use the property name if omitted
-* getter: (string) An alternative getter function, if ommitted the getter will be the camel-case variant of the field name prefixed with "get" (eg 'getSomeField()')
+* getter: (string) An alternative getter function, if omitted the getter will be the camel-case variant of the field name prefixed with "get" (eg 'getSomeField()')
-* setter: (string) An alternative setter function, if ommitted the setter will be the camel-case variant of the field name prefixed with "set" (eg 'setSomeField($value)')
+* setter: (string) An alternative setter function, if omitted the setter will be the camel-case variant of the field name prefixed with "set" (eg 'setSomeField($value)')

 ### OneToMany